markusmoenig/ShaderMania/README.md

 ShaderMania is 100% free, optionally you can make a small donation to the author (in the AppStore or via [PayPal](https://paypal.me/markusmoenig)).

-A physical keyboard is recommended for coding shaders.

 Features

 * Flexible node system supporting Shaders and Images.
 Named input slots for shaders can be created inside the shader source code.